Who we are:

 OWL works to provide mutual support for its members, to achieve economic and social equity for its constituents, and to serve as the bridge between women’s groups and organizations representing the aging.

-Today, OWL continues to be the only national membership organization that advocates solely from the perspective of the now nearly 70 million over 40—-a demographic that is the strongest voting bloc in almost any election.
+Today, OWL continues to be the only national membership organization that advocates solely from the perspective of the now nearly 78 million women over 40—-a demographic that is the strongest voting bloc in almost any election.
 In its 33 years, OWL has been a driving force behind a number of important advances in state and national policies.

 • OWL developed model legislation “The Health Insurance Rights Act” which is adopted by Louisiana, Oregon, Maryland and Kansas.